 May 4th Voices

-Kent State, 1970: A PlayDrama, History, New Releases, Regional Interest
+Kent State, 1970: A PlayDrama, History, Regional Interest

 On May 4, 1970, National Guardsmen occupying the Kent State University campus fired 67 shots in 13 seconds, leaving four students dead.
 This tragedy had a profound impact on Northeast Ohio and the nation and is credited as a catalyst in changing Americans’ views toward U.S. involvement in Vietnam.
 Supported by the Ohio Humanities Council, May 4th Voices was originally written and performed as part of a community arts project for the 40th commemoration of the events of May 4th.